Home → Land Resources → NPS Training Center → ECP Cerification → How to Get Certified

 Certification Revocation

 Under certain circumstances, certification can be revoked.
-Revocation is likely if a formal enforcement action is taken against a certified contractor whose failure to employ satisfactory erosion and sediment control practices results in sedimentation of waterbodies or wetlands.
+Revocation is likely if a formal enforcement action is taken against a certified individual or responsible person whose failure to employ satisfactory erosion and sediment control practices results in sedimentation of waterbodies or wetlands.